ARIA Lab

 Welcome to the Algorithms and Architectures for Reasoning and Intelligent Automation Lab

-The ARIA Research Lab in the Department of Computer Science at the Ying Wu College of Computing, New Jersey Institute of Technology (NJIT), led by Dr. Shivvrat Arya, develops methods for trustworthy, structured, and efficient AI.
-Our research lies at the intersection of neurosymbolic AI and probabilistic reasoning, with applications in computer vision, video understanding, human–AI interaction, multimodal learning, and reasoning with large language models.
-In parallel, we advance combinatorial optimization, with a focus on neural and learning-based solvers.
+The ARIA Research Lab in the Department of Computer Science at the Ying Wu College of Computing, New Jersey Institute of Technology (NJIT), led by Dr. Shivvrat Arya, develops methods for trustworthy, structured, and efficient artificial intelligence, integrating learning, reasoning, and optimization to build AI systems that are interpretable, reliable, and scalable.
+Our research focuses on foundational advances in neurosymbolic AI, probabilistic reasoning, and neural combinatorial optimization, with applications in computer vision, video understanding, and human–AI interaction, including reasoning with large language models.

 Joining the lab